 For total privacy, you can assign a single password for your entire website.
 This means that only visitors who enter the correct password will be able to access any of your pages.

-To assign a site-wide password, open your Site Settings by clicking the Settings icon > Advanced > Site Password.
+To assign a site-wide password, open your Site Settings by clicking the Settings icon > Advanced > Site Password, or you can click here.
 Here you can enter a password of your choice, and select Publish to save it.

 Tip: in your Site Settings, you can also choose to hide your website from search engines.